sebaseaa/TMA4320---Introduction-to-Scientific-Computation/README.md

 # Projects

-This repository is for the more relevant projects I've worked on during my degree:
+This repository is for the more relevant projects I've worked on during my degree.

+From TMA4320 - Introduction to Scientific Computing:

 -"Dictionary learning" is a project about applying dictionary learning on the MNIST dataset.